Aesculus

+The genus Aesculus (/ˈaɪskjʊləs/) is a genus of about 12 species of flowering plants in the family Sapindaceae.
+They are trees and shrubs, mostly native to the temperate Northern Hemisphere.
+The European and Asian species are known as horse-chestnut or horse chestnut, and the North American species as buckeye.

 Description

-Aesculus species have stout shoots with resinous, often sticky, buds, with opposite, palmately divided leaves, often very large—to 65 cm across in the Japanese horse chestnut, A. turbinata.
-Species are deciduous or evergreen.
-Flowers are showy, insect- or bird-pollinated, with four or five petals fused into a lobed corolla tube, arranged in a panicle inflorescence.
-Flowering starts after 80–110 growing degree days.
-The fruit matures to a capsule 2–5 cm diameter, usually globose, containing one to three seeds (often erroneously called a nut) per capsule.
+Aesculus species are shrubs or trees growing to 4-35 m tall.
+They have stout shoots with resinous, often sticky, buds, with opposite, palmately divided, deciduous, leaves; these are often very large, to 65 cm across in the Japanese horse-chestnut A. turbinata.
+The flowers are showy, insect- or bird-pollinated, with four or five petals fused into a lobed corolla tube, arranged in a panicle inflorescence.
+Flowering is in spring or summer, from February (rarely January) in A. assamica to July (rarely August) in A. indica and A. parviflora; some species may have a small second flowering in autumn.

+The fruit matures to a capsule 2-5 cm diameter, usually globose, containing one to three seeds (often erroneously called a nut) per capsule.
 Capsules containing more than one seed result in flatness on one side of the seeds.
 The point of attachment of the seed in the capsule (hilum) shows as a large, circular, whitish scar.
-The capsule epidermis has "spines" (botanically: prickles) in some species, while other capsules are warty or smooth.
+The capsule epidermis has "spines" (botanically, prickles) in some species, while in others the capsules are warty or smooth.
 At maturity, the capsule splits into three sections to release the seeds.